Can one hear the shape of a target zone?: Introduction

 The paper is organised as follows.
-In Section \ref{s:risksources} we define possible interpretations and sources of external risk, in Section \ref{s:main} we extend the traditional stationary framework in order to include non-stationary dynamics, modeling the risk of the fundamental process by means of dynamic mean-preserving spreads.
-Section \ref{s:gap} discusses the connection between risk, target zone width and feasibility.
-In Section \ref{s:regime} we show the emergence of regime shifts once a critical threshold of risk is reached.
-Section \ref{s:numerics} explains the numerical methods employed in the simulations, and presents the results.
-Section \ref{s:policy} presents the policy implications of our model, while \ref{s:conclude} concludes and discusses an agenda for future research.
+Section \ref{s:model} presents the model and its solution.
+Section \ref{s:gap} discusses the connection between risk, target zone width and feasibility, presents the emergence of regime shifts once a critical threshold of risk is reached and shows the generality of our framework via numerical simulations.
+Section \ref{s:policy} discusses the policy implications of our model, while \ref{s:conclude} concludes and presents an agenda for future research.